zvictor/brainyduck/README.md

   --overwrite                                              wipe out data related to the command before its execution -i, --ignore <value>                                     set glob patterns to exclude matches (defaults to <FAUGRA_IGNORE or '**/node_modules/**,**/.git/**'>).
   --no-watch                                               disable the files watcher (only used in the dev command).
+  --watch-changes                                          ignore initial files and watch changes ONLY (only used in the dev command).
   --callback <command>                                     run external command after every execution completion (only used in the dev command).
   --verbose                                                run the command with verbose logging.
   --debug [port]                                           run the command with debugging listening on [port].